-If you are within one-hour's drive from Calgary you are expected to attend the Clerkship Clinical Skills session in person, provided driving conditions are safe.
-You must attend the Clerkship Clinical Skills session in the afternoon but be sure to inform your preceptor and the resident/fellow of your absence in the clinic during that time.
-You are expected to resume your clinical responsibilities after the mandatory teaching session, if on the same day you are scheduled for an evening shift.
-It is your responsibility to notify your preceptor well in advance if you will be absent from clinical duties in the afternoon of the Clerkship Clinical Skills session, so that you are not scheduled for clinical responsibilities during that time.
+If you are within one hour's drive from Calgary you are expected to attend the CCS session in person, provided driving conditions are safe.
+You must attend the CCS session in the afternoon but be sure to inform your preceptor and the resident/fellow of your absence from the clinic during that time.
+After the mandatory teaching session, you are expected to resume your clinical responsibilities if you are scheduled for an evening shift on the same day.
+It is your responsibility to notify your preceptor well in advance if you will be absent from clinical duties in the afternoon of the CCS session, so that you are not scheduled for clinical responsibilities during that time.

-Please remember to email the Clerkship Clinical Skills program coordinator at ccs.md@ucalgary.ca every time you will be absent from the Clerkship Clinical Skills session (with the date) or if you are unsure whether you are expected to attend the Clerkship Clinical Skills session.
+Please remember to email the CCS program coordinator at ccs.md@ucalgary.ca every time you will be absent from the Clerkship Clinical Skills session (with the date) or if you are unsure whether you are expected to attend the Clerkship Clinical Skills session.